 (Left, blue and green images) Fluorescence images of archaeal cells in skin wipe samples; the Advanced Light Source (ALS) at Argonne National Laboratory was used to measure infrared absorption spectra of different Archaea types.
-(Right, illustration) The hierachical chart of the human skin archaeome with Thaumarchaeota (red), Euryarchaeota (green), and Crenarchaeota (blue).
-[From Moissl-Eichinger, C., et al. “Human Age and Skin Physiology Shape Diversity and Abundance of Archaea on Skin.”
-Sci.
-Rep. 7, 4039 (2017).
-[DOI:10.1038/s41598-017-04197-4].
+(Right, illustration) The hierarchical chart of the human skin archaeome with Thaumarchaeota (red), Euryarchaeota (green), and Crenarchaeota (blue).
+[From Moissl-Eichinger, C., et al. (2017).
+DOI:10.1038/s41598-017-04197-4.
 Reused under a Creative Commons license (CC BY 4.0, https://creativecommons.org/licenses/by/4.0/).]

-What’s on your skin?
-Your skin is crawling with single-celled microorganisms—and they’re not just bacteria.
-This study found that the skin microbiome also contains the extreme-loving archaea, and that the amount of these microbes varies with age.
-The microbiome forms a protective layer that protects the body from pathogens.
-Both genetic and chemical analyses of samples collected from human volunteers ranging in age from 1 to 75 showed that archaea were most abundant in subjects younger than 12 and older than 60.
-Before the study, the existence of archaea on human skin was unknown, but they are now known to play an important part.
-The international study also determined that gender was not a factor but that people with dry skin have more archaea.
-Results from genetic analysis and infrared spectroscopy imaging allowed scientists to link lower levels of oily secretion of sebaceous glands and with increased archaea, most of which have proven to be beneficial.
+The skin microbiome forms a layer that protects the body from pathogens.
+Both genetic and chemical analyses of samples collected from human volunteers ranging in age from 1 to 75 years showed that archaea were most abundant in subjects younger than 12 and older than 60.
+Before the study, the existence of archaea on human skin was unknown, but they are now known to play an important role.

 Moissl-Eichinger, C., et al. “Human Age and Skin Physiology Shape Diversity and Abundance of Archaea on Skin.”
 Sci.
 Rep. 7, 4039 (2017).
 [DOI:10.1038/s41598-017-04197-4].